Jan Zwicky: Philosophy

 Her books, Lyric Philosophy and Wisdom & Metaphor, discuss but also enact this idea of resonance.
 They consist of many voices that range across diverse disciplines, so that Zwicky's aphoristic remarks on the left-hand pages are read with and against excerpts from the history of philosophy, musical scores, paintings, photographs, and poems on the right-hand pages.
 While Zwicky orders her remarks carefully and has a linear philosophical argument to make, each page is also designed to evoke remarks or images from other pages, prompting non-linear connections and directly demonstrating what she refers to as lyric structure, characterized by resonance.

 Zwicky believes that Heraclitus, Plato, and Wittgenstein have purposefully constructed philosophical texts in this way before her.
 She cites Freud's distinction between primary and secondary processes, as well as Max Wertheimer's work in gestalt psychology, as support for the concepts she promotes.
 She references pieces of music, works of art, and natural eco-systems as objects that also exhibit lyric structure.

 Zwicky presents logical analysis and lyric thinking as complementary and includes both in a broader, more total conception of reason.
 She believes that the Anglo-American notion of what constitutes good philosophy is excessively narrow, and criticizes Continental and poststructural views for their anti-realist vision of the world as nothing more than a projection of human thought and desire.
 Zwicky promotes balance, arguing that neglect of either logical or lyric thinking leads to our ontological, epistemological, ethical and environmental peril.

-Dr. James O. Young, Professor of Philosophy at the University of Victoria has said: "There’s a reasonable chance that people will be reading her work a century from now.
+James O. Young, Professor of Philosophy at the University of Victoria has said: "There's a reasonable chance that people will be reading her work a century from now.
 This is something that one says about only a very small number of philosophers."

 Poetry

 Zwicky's poetry is influenced by music in the classical European, blues, and jazz traditions.
 It also deals with the natural world, and has often been cited for its intense lyricism.
 Thirty-seven Small Songs and Thirteen Silences has appeared in Swedish (translated by Roy Isaakson; Palaver Press).
 Numerous individual poems have been translated into Czech, French, German, Serbian, Spanish and Italian.

 Among her many accolades, both Zwicky's Songs for Relinquishing the Earth and Robinson's Crossing were shortlisted for Governor General's Awards for Poetry.
 Songs for Relinquishing the Earth won the award in 1999.
-Robinson’s Crossing won the Dorothy Livesay Poetry Prize in 2004.
+Robinson's Crossing won the Dorothy Livesay Poetry Prize in 2004.

 Her 2011 book, Forge, was shortlisted for the 2012 Canadian Griffin Poetry Prize.